dell/csm-operator/tests/README.md

 - `scenario`: The name of the test to run
 - `path`: The path to the custom resources yaml file that has the specific configuration you want to test.
 - `steps`: Steps to take for the specific scenearios.
-Please note that all steps above and the oe ones in this sample file `tests/e2e/testfiles/values.yaml` already have a backend implementation.
+Please note that all steps above and the ones in this sample file `tests/e2e/testfiles/values.yaml` already have a backend implementation.
 If you desire to use a different step, see [Develop](#develop) for how to add new E2E Test
 - `customTest`: An entrypoint for users to run custom test against their environment.
-You Must have `"Run custom test"` as part of your `steps` above for this custom test to run.
+You must have `"Run custom test"` as part of your `steps` above for this custom test to run.
 This object has the following parameter.
    - `name`: Name of your custom test
-    - `run`: A command line argument that wil be ran by the e2e test.
+    - `run`: A command line argument that will be run by the e2e test.
 To ensure the command is accessible from e2e test repo, use absolute paths if you are running a script.

 ### Develop